• Skip to primary navigation

 Build the Tomato-based Sauce

-Next, add the whole tomatoes (which you crushed by hand), Worcestershire sauce, sugar, about ½ of the remaining Herb and Spice Blend, the jalapeno, the whole dry cayenne pepper, and the bay leaves.
+1. Add the wine and mix thoroughly.
+Saute for another 5 minutes until the wine has incorporated into the tomato paste.
+Make sure to scrape up any fond left on the bottom and stir that into the sauce.
+Next, add the crushed whole tomatoes and their sauce, Worcestershire sauce, sugar, about ½ of the remaining Herb and Spice Blend, the jalapeno, the whole dry cayenne pepper, and the bay leaves.
 Mix thoroughly and simmer for about 5 minutes.

 Smother the Chicken in the Sauce

-Add the browned chicken (including any juice that has accumulated), the remaining Herb and Spice Blend, and the green onions (reserve some to garnish the top at the end) and combine well.
+1. Add the browned chicken (including any accumulated juice), the remaining Herb and Spice Blend, and the green onions (reserve some to garnish the top at the end) and combine well.

 When the chicken is tender, it is done.
 Taste the sauce and add any salt and seasonings you’d like.